-Prerequisite: BIO 213, NUR 226, NUR 227 with grades of "C" or higher fall, spring
+Prerequisite: BIO 213, NUR 226, NUR 227 with grades of "C" or higher

-Lecture: Three hours of lecture/discussion per week.
-Lab: Six hours of clinical/lab per week.
+Lecture: 3 hours of lecture/discussion per week.
+Lab: 0.5 hour

 Continued emphasis on building the student's current adult health theory and clinical knowledge base.
 This capstone course emphasizes nursing care of adults with acute, complex health problems.
 Alterations in pathophysiological processes that contribute to acute and chronic illnesses are investigated at a comprehensive level.
-Synthesis of data and use of evidenced-based research will guide the development of the nursing care plan.
+Synthesis of data and use of evidence-based research will guide the development of the nursing care plan.
 Use of technology will be emphasized.
 Concurrent clinical/lab experience is designed to augment leadership skills, communication, caring, advocacy, assessment, and decision making.
+5.5 hours of clinical per week.